Weightloss Surgery

 Generally considered to be safe, this procedure can be done on an outpatient basis.
 Most consider it a minor inconvenience, though like any medical procedure it's expensive and more and more insurance companies are refusing to cover it or any of the other procedures.
 The band itself is not painful.

-Patients will typically experience rapid weight loss, but at the same time (since fat comes out of adipose tissue) many hormonal changes will take place.
+Patients typically experience rapid weight loss, but, at the same time (since fat comes out of adipose tissue), many hormonal changes will take place.
 Close, regular medical observation is important for the success of the procedure and the health of the patient.

 There are several names for the various procedures, Biliopancreatic Diversion, Vertical Banded Gastroplasty, Adjustable gastric band, sleeve gastrectomy (with or without Duodenal Switch), Roux-en-Y gastric bypass and others.
 All come under the generic term of bariatric surgery.